5 ways to stop germs from spreading

 2. Avoid contact with infection

-If somebody has a cold or gastric infection, avoiding them is the safest way to stay healthy.
-If you have a cold or bug, it’s best to avoid others.
+Self-isolating if you’re unwell - or avoiding others with colds or gastric infections - is one of the safest ways to stay healthy.
 People on medication, those who are recovering from illness or surgery, older people and the very young (whose immune systems haven’t fully developed) are all very vulnerable to infections.

 3. Wash and dry your hands well and frequently